airctic/icevision/README.md

 Out of the box, we offer several annotation parsers that translates different annotation formats into a very flexibe parser:

-A.  By default, we offer differents standard format parsers such as COCO
+* By default, we offer differents standard format parsers such as COCO and ROC.
-    and ROC,
-B.  We host a community curated parsers where community contributors
-    publish their own parsers to be shared, and therefore save time and energy in creating similar parsers over and over,
+* We host a community curated parsers where community contributors publish their own parsers to be shared, and therefore save time and energy in creating similar parsers over and over.
-C.  We provide some intuitive tutorials that walk you through the steps
-    of creating your own parser.
+* We provide some intuitive tutorials that walk you through the steps of creating your own parser.
 Please, consider sharing it with the whole community.

 **2- A Universal Adapter to different DL Libraries:**